 For example, an investor is considering selling its position in a stock if it declines to $8 from its current price of $12.
 The investor could place a stop order at $8.
 When the stock hits $8, the order would be executed.

 Note that the stock will not necessarily sell at exactly $8 – it depends on the supply and demand of the stock.
 If the stock price is rapidly falling, the order may be executed at a price significantly lower than $8.
 This type of problem can be minimized by a stop-limit order.

-A stock-limit order is a conditional order that combines the feature of a stop and limit order.
+A stock-limit order is a conditional trade order that combines the features of a stop and limit order.
 A stop-limit order requires placing two prices – the stop price and the limit price.
 Once the stock hits the stop price, the order becomes a limit order.
-Stop-limit orders, as opposed to a stop order, guarantees a price limit.
+Stop-limit orders, as opposed to a stop order, guarantee a price limit.
 On the other hand, a stop order guarantees an order execution but not necessarily at the stop order price.